tweag/nickel/doc/manual/modular-configurations.md

 package-as-a-function, not the one propagated in the end result.
 But once an arbitrary function has been applied, there's no coming back.

-The [actual Nix code][wasm-bindgen-override] to build Nickel calls to a mysterious `override` function, which is a bespoke mechanism of Nixpkgs to simulate this kind of overriding.
+The [actual Nix code][wasm-bindgen-override] to build Nickel calls a mysterious `override` function, which is a bespoke mechanism of Nixpkgs to simulate this kind of overriding.
 Spoiler: there are several competing such overriding mechanisms in Nix, they are all hard to wrap your head around, and